books

 Dan O’Brien

-Ekphrasis strives to deepen representation, but in Jen Sperry Steinorth’s hands it becomes a way of excavating the obfuscation of identity by both viewer and viewee.
-As commodified objects, we tend to accept the transactional rules that govern the salvos of intimacy, the earliest movement of which is the gaze.
-In contrast, the pairing of Jenny Walton’s watercolor portraits with Steinorth’s sonnet-songs and cheval mirror “end notes” tilt our point of observation until we are finally allowed to move beyond the question of if there were a face to face / would it turn away?
-The answer is an exploration of intimacy as antidote to performance, all by way of a set of poems that converse, play, startle, and dazzle with their ability to truly see. ~ Keetje Kuipers
+The pairing of Walton’s watercolor portraits with Steinorth’s sonnet-songs & cheval mirror “end notes” tilt our point of observation until we are finally allowed to move beyond the question of if there were a face to face / would it turn away?
+The answer is an exploration of intimacy as antidote to performance, by way of poems that converse, play, startle & dazzle with their ability to truly see. ~ Keetje Kuipers

 “Here’s the dirt the heart wants the pain it knows.
-There are so many intricate, reflective layers to wonder and worry about in Boys Behind Glass…a brilliant book form that invites us to consider carefully the thrall and trepidation of potential love, lust, loss, lies… In these poems, the veil between humorous and serious is as slight as a camera’s lens.
-Impressive range and incisive specificity mark this book’s bespoke ekphrastic conversation and wily relationship to notation.
-The personal and political stakes stay high.
-We do doubletakes at Dante, Darwin, the original Walkman™, and Superman as we consider the violence and mess of masculinities.
-I’m haunted and enhanced by the many rabbit holes this book looks down.
+There are so many intricate, reflective layers to wonder and worry about in Boys Behind Glass…a brilliant book form that invites us to consider carefully the thrall and trepidation of potential love, lust, loss, lies… In these poems, the veil between humorous & serious is as slight as a camera’s lens.
+Impressive range & incisive specificity mark this book’s bespoke ekphrastic conversation & wily relationship to notation.
+The personal & political stakes stay high.
+We do doubletakes at Dante, Darwin, the original Walkman™ & Superman as we consider the violence & mess of masculinities.
+I’m haunted & enhanced by the many rabbit holes this book looks down.
 Forget/what you think you know about double exposure, but be careful: every pairing is a beginning…” Aaron Coleman

-“Boys Behind Glass opens a door hidden behind a mirror—and I fell straight through.
-Part lookbook, part feminist archive, this weird, wise, dazzling, and genre-defying collaboration flips the historically male academic gaze inside out.
+“Boys Behind Glass opens a door hidden behind a mirror—& I fell straight through.
+Part lookbook, part feminist archive, this weird, wise, dazzling & genre-defying collaboration flips the historically male academic gaze inside out.
 In conversation with Jenny Walton’s haunting watercolor portrait series, Match/Enemy, Jennifer Sperry Steinorth sifts through fragmented narratives to uncover the complexities of testimony, embodied trauma, justice, and complicity.
-Where silence and spectacle have long shielded power, this book holds its provocative glare.
+Where silence & spectacle have long shielded power, this book holds its provocative glare.
 Ok, Archaic Torso of Apollo—I see you.”
 Jenny Molberg

 AWARDS